 Malta doesn’t require the purchase of a property.
 Rental of a Property is allowed to apply for Permanent Residence

 In Malta, the applicant is given the option to rent OR buy a property.
-Only on approval, an investor under the Malta PR programme would need to purchase a residential property costing not less than €300,000 for a property located in Gozo or in the south of Malta, or €350,000 for a property located elsewhere in Malta.
-Alternatively, the applicant would on approval be required to rent a residential property for not less than €10,000 annual rent for a property situated in Gozo or in the south of Malta, or not less than €12,000 annually for a property situated elsewhere in Malta.
+Only on approval, an investor under the Malta PR programme would need to purchase a residential property costing not less than €375,000 for a property located in Gozo or Malta.
+Alternatively, the applicant would on approval be required to rent a residential property for not less than €14,000 annual rent for a property situated in Gozo or Malta.
 The applicant is required to keep the qualifying property only for 5 years, however in order for the residence card to be renewed, the applicant would still need to have a property rented or purchased in Malta, without satisfying the minimum thresholds..

 Malta requires applicants to provide evidence that they are economically self-sufficient Unlike Portugal, in order to be eligible to apply for the Malta Golden Visa applicants would need to show possession of at least €500,000 worth of assets, out of which €150,000 shall be in the form of liquid assets such as money in a bank account or money invested in stocks or bonds.
+Applicants may alternatively opt to provide €650,000 in capital, with €75,000 of it needing to be in the form of financial assets.
 In Portugal, applicants are not asked to provide evidence of economic self-sufficiency.

 Malta allows the inclusion of four family generations under one application